Lummetry/aixp_devops/aixp_python_scripts/README.md

-# Python Scripts updating pipeline and plugin configuration
+# Python Scripts for updating pipeline and plugin configuration

 To use these scripts, you have to do 2 things: